p3t/spring-cursorpaging/README.md

 There is only value in this feature, if the client is not able to cache the previous requested pages by himself, i.e. forgets them while moving forward.
 This might be the case in a very memory limited client scenario which is usually _not_ a web application/web browser.

 ## API for reverting page-requests (=cursor positions)
-There is an API (`PageReqiest::toReversed`) for getting a page-request from an existing page-request, which will traverse the results in the opposite direction - while maintaining the sort order.
+There is an API (`PageRequest::toReversed`) for getting a page-request from an existing page-request, which will traverse the results in the opposite direction - while maintaining the sort order.
 Example:
 ```java
         // Extracted from test-case